 The new alert system starts with the premise that the U.S. is at an elevated risk for attack.
 If intelligence officials determine that the threat rises above that baseline, the public will be notified that there is an elevated risk of attack using Facebook, Twitter or through email subscriber alerts.

-Register for alerts and get more information about how this new system will operate at www.dhs.gov/files/programs/ntas.shtm.
+Register for NTAS Alerts and get more information about how this system operates.
 There you will also find:

 - NTAS Public Guide